AwaNoodle/firstStepsWithDocker/readme.md

 ## Examples

-The examples folder contains an example Dockerfile from the **Kitematic/nginx-hello-world** project.
+The examples folder contains an example Dockerfile from the **kitematic/nginx-hello-world** project.
+It also contains an example on a small stack with Docker-Compose.